-Sonoma County offers some of the best birding in the region, thanks to its diverse landscapes and location on the Pacific Flyway.
+Sonoma County Regional Parks offer some of the best birding in the region, thanks to its diverse landscapes and location on the Pacific Flyway.
 Here are a few popular parks for bird-watching.
 Go to Find a Park for a complete list.

 On Bodega Bay, Doran Beach and the Bird Walk and Pinnacle Gulch coastal access trails are where you may spot pelagic birds on the water, shorebirds in the mudflats and waterfowl on the harbor.
 Use this checklist (PDF: 503 kB) in combination with a bird field guide to track your observations.